What should I do in an emergency?

 The role of the committee is to develop the Municipal Emergency Management Plan for Council’s consideration.

-The committee meets four times a year and comprises representatives from:
+The committee meets four times a year and has representatives from:

 - City of Ballarat